mouli1508/AI-textbook-Q-A-using-RAG/documentation/3-basic_chatbot_v1.md

 ## 🧾 Visual Overview

-Here’s a high-level schema showing how the basic chatbot works:
+Here's a high-level schema showing how the basic chatbot works:

 ![Basic Chatbot Architecture](../images/basic_chatbot.png)

 ---

-> 🧩 This chatbot doesn’t support tool usage or long-term memory.
+> 🧩 This chatbot doesn't support tool usage or long-term memory.
-> But it’s a solid foundation for building more advanced, agentic systems.
+> But it's a solid foundation for building more advanced, agentic systems.